zephyrproject-rtos/zephyr/boards/digilent/zybo/doc/index.rst

 |            |            | serial port-interrupt               |
 +------------+------------+-------------------------------------+

-The default configuration can be found in the defconfig file:
+The default configuration can be found in :zephyr_file:`boards/digilent/zybo/zybo_defconfig`
-``boards/arm/zybo/zybo_defconfig``.

 Other hardware features are not currently supported by the port.